GNOME/balsa/README.md

 See the [git log](https://gitlab.gnome.org/GNOME/balsa/-/commits/master?ref_type=HEADS) for the list of the recent changes and [NEWS](./NEWS) for highlights.

-Copyright (C) 1997-2025 Stuart Parmenter and others
+Copyright © 1997-2025 Stuart Parmenter and others

 See [COPYING](./COPYING) for license information.